This page is divided into four groups of questions:

 - An internet connection and a reliable device (computer, laptop, tablet or smartphone).
-We recommend you have more than one browser installed on your device, e.g., Google Chrome, Firefox, Explorer, or Safari (Mac)
+MITS works with all browsers; however, we recommend you have more than one browser installed on your device, e.g., Google Chrome, Firefox, Explorer, Microsoft Edge, or Safari (Mac)

 - A voice-recording device to do your interpreting exercises (required).
 Nowadays, most smartphones have this capability.
-Your recordings will be used in class only, so you won’t have to worry about sending us the audio files.
+Your recordings will be used in class only to assess your interpretations.
+You won’t need to send them to us.

 - Notebooks, pens, and highlighters.